 Laptops

 Generally, smaller laptops will charge at lower speeds, and larger laptops require higher speeds to charge correctly.
-Some exceptions apply (for example, higher-spec models), so you should check the specifications for your device to ensure you’re supplying the correct amount of power.
+Some exceptions apply, so you should check the specifications for your device to ensure you’re supplying the correct amount of power.
 You should also ensure you are using a cable rated for the correct speed (such as 60W or 100W).

-Wattages shown below are a general guide only, always check power and cable requirements for your device
+Wattages shown below are a general guide only – always check power and cable requirements for your specific model before charging.

 Small Laptops